Category

 On May 27, 2023 the Canada Border Services Agency (the “CBSA”) introduced amendments (the “Amendments”) to the Valuation for Duty Regulations (the “Regulations”), which will alter existing Canadian customs valuation rules.
 The Amendments intend to clarify the “sale” used to establish the value for duty under the transaction value method for all goods imported into Canada.
 Effectively, the Amendments propose a “last sale” approach to customs valuation, which has the potential to increase the declared…

 On March 28, the Minister of Finance introduced Budget 2023, aptly titled a “Made-in-Canada Plan”.
 A key trade-related theme resonates throughout the Budget: futureproofing the Canadian economy to respond to realignment of global trade patterns.
-Budget 2023 highlights new policy based initiatives and legislative amendments to address: The global race to net-zero economies and “industries of tomorrow”; “Friendshoring” economies to limit dependence on authoritarian regimes for critical goods; Domestic supply chain weaknesses; Forced labour in…
+Budget 2023 highlights new policy based initiatives and legislative amendments to address: An overview of Budget 2023’s impact on the Canadian trade landscape are outlined below.
+Customs Budget 2023 proposes amendments to the Customs Tariff, which seek to address the…